umbraco/UmbracoDocs/Reference/Security/Security-hardening/index-v9.md

 ## Rename your Umbraco-folder

 :::Note
-*Important note*: Renaming your Umbraco folder is currently not supported on Umbraco Cloud.
+Renaming your Umbraco folder is currently not supported on Umbraco Cloud.

 *Important note 2*: Not all packages will keep working if you rename your Umbraco folder.
 Please be aware of this risk and test it at your local environment first.
 :::